dandersonw/ai2-blog-post/es-plugin/post.md

 Semantic Scholar uses Elasticsearch as the core component in the search engine.
+Naturally we needed a query,
+so we hand crafted one that did a serviceable job.
-As part of that we had previously trained a ranker that took the form of an Elasticsearch query.
-About six months ago we embarked on an effort to improve search relevance but had difficulty with the functionality available out of the box in Elasticsearch.
+About six months ago we embarked on an effort to improve search relevance but encountered difficulty making the changes we wanted with the functionality available out of the box in Elasticsearch.
 We therefore developed a plugin to extend that functionality to include a more normalized machine learning environment.

 # The Problem